 Students who are eligible and wish to take an in-person language exam on:

-Students registered with the NYU Center for Students with Disabilities must R.S.V.P. to firstname.lastname@example.org at least two days in advance of their scheduled testing time.
+Students registered with the NYU Center for Students with Disabilities must R.S.V.P. via this Google form least two days in advance of their scheduled testing time.

-VII.
-Other languages: To take the Hindi or Urdu exams, students should contact Professor Gabriela Ilieva at email@example.com.
+VI.
+Other languages: To take the Arabic exam, students should contact Professor Ahmed Ferhadi at firstname.lastname@example.org.
+To take the Hindi or Urdu exams, students should contact Professor Gabriela Ilieva at email@example.com.
 To take the Farsi/Persian exam, students should contact Professor Mohammad Khorrami at firstname.lastname@example.org.
 To take the Turkish exam, students should contact Professor Sibel Erol at email@example.com.
 To take Gaelic (Irish), students should contact the Center for Irish and Irish-American Studies (212-998-3950).
 To be evaluated in Swahili, students should contact the Department of Social and Cultural Analysis (212-992-9650).

 Results from all CAS-developed online placement exams.
 You first need to write Academic Affairs (below) with your NetID to gain access.
 We will grant access to one or two designated persons in each department.